InAnYan/eng-ua-translator1/README.md

 # Rule based English to Ukrainian translator

 Very simple translator.
-Barely handles Present Continious.
+Barely handles Present Simple.

 Currently it doesn't work because of unimplemented dictionary interface.
 The declension part is also undone.

-Thinking about writing it in Python and to make it much simpler.
+Thinking about writing it in Python and making it much simpler.

 ## Dependencies
-- `amb-parser` (it's my package actually).
+- `amb-parser` (my package, actually).

 ## Algorithm:
 1. Parse English sentence into parse tree (`parsing.rkt`, `english-grammar.rkt`, `dictionary.rkt`):